linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server-on-debian-8.md

         sudo ip6tables -F && sudo ip6tables -X

 2. Create a temporary rule list.
 The rules above work equally for both v4 and v6, but only choose those you would need.
-For example: You likely won't be updating the server over IPv6 but you would want to accept incoming IPv6 traffic to OpenVPN on port 1194.
+For example, you likely won't SSH into the server over IPv6 but you would want to accept incoming IPv6 traffic to OpenVPN on port 1194 if you intend to make services accessible by IPv6.

     Such a ruleset could look like this: